-Ever since we published our exclusive report on the legality of MyBookie a little while ago we’ve been getting questions about a few other places that accept U.S. players.
-Specifically, one of the oldest gambling websites in America that was formerly known as “Bodog” and founded by internet pioneer Calvin Ayre.
-People refer to their new name of “Bovada” in many different ways such as “Bravada”, “Bovado”, “Brovado”, and our personal favorite, “Bravado”, but it makes sense that there’s going to be some confusion when you give your website a name that’s never been heard before.
+Following the publication of our exclusive report on MyBookie legality, a steady stream of questions about a few other places accepting U.S. players arrived.
+Specifically, one of the oldest iGaming operators in America, formerly known as Bodog and founded by web pioneer Calvin Ayre.
+Folks refer to their new name of “Bovada” in many different ways such as

-No matter how you say it, you can bet with them online for real money from within the United States and expect to get paid if you win because they are absolutely legal, as we explain in detail below.
-They’ve been in business since 1994 and have famously never missed a payout, so it’s hard to see why anything would change now that the regulations are relaxing in this industry and not tightening.
+No matter how it’s said, you can make real money wagers from within the United States and expect to get paid because they’re absolutely legal, explained in full detail below.
+Launching in 1994, they’ve famously never missed a payout so it’s hard to see why anything would change now that regulations are relaxing, not tightening.

 Is Bovada Legal in New York?

-No one in the Empire State should be confused about this because we already reported a few months ago that you can gamble online at Bovada from New York, (as well as almost every other city and state in America), and it’s all perfectly legal.
-This is due to many factors, but the Supreme Court striking down the unconstitutional federal gambling laws certainly had a lot to do with it.
-Once the decision-making power was rightfully handed back to the states, each jurisdiction was now free to do as they please.
+Empire State should be perplexed about this as news broke a while ago that it’s possible to bet at Bovada from New York (as well as every other state nationwide except New Jersey), all of it perfectly legal.
+This is due to numerous factors, although the Supreme Court striking down unconstitutional federal laws certainly had a lot to do with it.
+Once decision-making ability was rightfully handed back to states, each was free to attempt regulation, this power eventually rendered moot by global authorities.

 Where is Bovada Located?

-Well first of all, not to split hairs, the company of Bovada is not technically based out of any country because it is only a website and not a “real” company.
-However, the organization that owns and runs it is based in the sovereign Mohawk nation of Kahnawake which is just outside Montréal, Canada.
-Their offices are here for two reasons: 1) Mohawk territories don’t have to comply with Canadian federal law, and 2) Their gambling license was issued from here.
+split hairs, but Bovada isn’t technically based in any country because it’s inherently a website providing services.
+However, the organization that manages it is based in the sovereign Mohawk nation of Kahnawake, just outside Montréal, Canada.
+Offices are located there for two reasons: 1) Mohawk territories aren’t under Canadian federal jurisdiction, and 2) Their license was issued here.

-Most analysts agree that the current Canadian Prime Minister, Justin Trudeau, would never deviate from his mandate of identity politics and Native reconciliation, so it’s highly unlikely that Canada would ever pressure Kahnawake in any way to change how they conduct business on their land.
-Therefore, it looks like Bovada will be happily taking bets from Americans for many years to come.
+Most analysts agree current Canadian Prime Minister, Justin Trudeau, won’t contravene his mandate of identity politics and Native reconciliation, so it’s highly unlikely Canada would ever pressure Kahnawake to change how business is conducted on their land.
+Consequently, it looks like they’ll be happily taking American action for several years to come.

-The Bovada website is run by the Morris Mohawk Gaming Group (MMGG) and its small group of executives.
-This has been the case since 2010 when Alwyn Morris first licensed the rights to the Bodog brand from original founder Calvin Ayre.
-Although they have offices all around the world and in many jurisdictions, their two main centers of operation are Montréal and London.
+Bovada is owned by Morris Mohawk Gaming Group (MMGG) and run by its small council of affluent executives.
+This has been the case since 2010 when Alwyn Morris first licensed rights to the Bodog brand from original owner Calvin Ayre.
+Although bureaus exist around the world in various locations, the two main centers of operation are Montréal and London, England.

-Their license was issued by the Kahnawake Gaming Commission (KGC) almost a decade ago and it is this official body that Bovada must answer to in the event of any disputes.
-The KGC is also responsible for auditing their games regularly to ensure that their Random Number Generators (RNGs) are calibrated correctly and pay out what they are supposed to.
+Their license was issued by Kahnawake Gaming Commission (KGC) over a decade ago and is the official body they must answer to in disputes.
+The KGC is also responsible for regularly auditing products to ensure random number generators (RNGs) are calibrated correctly and pay out as advertised.

 Is Bovada Safe?

-So yes, Bovada is 100% legit and safe to play at – millions of players simply can’t be wrong.
-Head on over and check them out today if you want to see why they’re one of our top recommended partners…they’re absolutely one of the best out there today.
+Fundamentally, Bovada is legit and secure and millions of satisfied customers simply can’t be wrong.
+So check them out now to appreciate why they’re a top recommended partner, easily one of the best destinations found today.